pulumi/docs/content/docs/intro/concepts/programming-model.md

 In this example, we have created an instance of the {{< pulumi-config >}} class, which is a bag of key/value pairs.
 On that instance, a number of getter functions allow us to read the currently-set values.

 The above example uses the simple, empty constructor.
 If you are writing code that will be imported into a broader project, such as your own library of components, you should pass your library's name to the constructor.
 This string is used as a namespace for all configuration keys.
-Similarly, if you want to access the config of another library - such as the config for a standard library like `aws`, you should also pass the library's name to the constructor.
+Similarly, if you want to access the config of another library, such as the config for a standard library like `aws`, you should also pass the library's name to the constructor.
 The default constructor automatically uses the current project for that namespace.

 {{< chooser language "javascript,typescript,python,go,csharp" >}}